ArbitraryY/higgsmlmdb/README.md

 From the challenge website: http://higgsml.lal.in2p3.fr/...

-This script takes the HiggsML test, training, and random_submission datasets (CSV files) from the HiggsML challenge to MongoDB instances
+This script takes the HiggsML test, training, and random_submission datasets (CSV files) from the HiggsML challenge and imports them into MongoDB instances
 * Version - 0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)